yeniBabatunde/MovieDBList/README.md

 # Project Structure

-**Networking:** Handled with URLSession via a reusable package called NetworkHandling, installed using Swift Package Manager (SPM).
+**Networking:** Handled with URLSession via a reusable package called NetworkHandling, installed using Swift Package Manager (SPM). **source code can be found:** https://github.com/yeniBabatunde/NetworkHandlerPackage

 **List Screen:** Implemented using SwiftUI to display a list of movies.